PDERAS/laravel-shambles/README.md

 ```

 ## Usage
-If you would like a config file for shambles to define a specific hash size.
+If you would like a config file for shambles to define defaults for all models.
 ```
 php artisan vendor:publish --provider="PDERAS\Shambles\ShamblesServiceProvider"
 ```